aar0np/carImageSearch/README.md

 # carImageSearch

-An MVC-patterned Python application which relies on Image data written to [DataStax Astra DB](https://astra.datastax.com) by the [astrapyCLIPLoader.py](https://github.com/aar0np/astrapy-CLIP-demo/blob/main/astrapyCLIPLoader.py) from the [astrapy-CLIP-demo](https://github.com/aar0np/astrapy-CLIP-demo) repository.
+An MVC-patterned Python application which works on vectorized image data written to [DataStax Astra DB](https://astra.datastax.com).
 The application uses the [JustPy](https://justpy.io/) library to build a small front end to allow for searching on the image file data.
 It ultimately uses the [astrapy](https://github.com/datastax/astrapy) library to access and work with the underlying vector embeddings in Astra DB.

 ## Requirements